13excite/dns-proxy/README.md

 # test cmd how it works for TCP
 dig -p 53 +short +tcp  goole.com @localhost

-# test cmd how it works for TCP
+# test cmd how it works for UDP
 dig -p 53 +short  google.com @localhost
 ```